The only prep is cleaning the Fresh Corn and that is easy enough, although a little messy with all the silk threads under the Corn husks.

 I break off any long stalk parts that are left on.
 You can boil the Corn whole.
 I like to break it in half, if the Corn is very large.

-Fresh Corn is often on sale at my local Latin grocery store, and you can always pick up a few ears cheaply at your local farmers market or roadside veggie/fruit stand.
+Fresh Corn is often on sale at my local Latin and regular grocery stores, and you can always pick up a few ears cheaply at your local farmers market or roadside veggie/fruit stand.

 Once the Fresh Corn is boiled tender you can add it to your barbecue grill, right beside that steak or hamburger.
 Turn the Corn a few times to get a little char all around.